Skip to Content

 Massey’s Graduate Certificate in Arts (Media Studies) is an exciting discipline that will prepare you for future challenges in an information-rich society.
 Media studies analyses the production, consumption and content of a range of media including film, social media, television, popular music and smartphones.
 You will explore the formal characteristics of these media and their social, cultural, political and economic implications.

 Media studies is taught through an innovative programme that blends theory with creative practice.
 The skills you will develop with this major are versatile and highly sought-after in many careers, with digital media literacy becoming increasingly important across all sectors.

 You’ll become a media-shaper who can do as well as think.
 Your lecturers are internationally published experts in their fields, which collectively span the breadth of contemporary media studies.
 We use media theories both as a springboard for exploring a range of media forms and to guide you through the practice of creating your own media products such as short films and documentaries.

 We offer you access to the latest in digital technology through our new state-of-the-art facilities and online learning system.
 You’ll have opportunities for multi-modal, hands-on learning that reflects the latest developments in media practice to give you skills relevant to today’s industry.

 At the heart of our programme are the study and creation of a variety of media forms.
 We consider different aspects of the media and their relationships to the historical, social and cultural contexts in which they occur.
 You’ll be encouraged to use lateral-thinking skills to understand the media world and participate in shaping its future.

-Massey is ranked in the world’s top 200 universities for media studies, by the Quacquarelli Symonds (QS) ranking.
+Massey is ranked in the world’s top 200 universities for communication and media studies, by the Quacquarelli Symonds (QS) ranking.